Sunnykumar926/Smart-Assistant-for-Q-A-Summarization/README.md

 ## 🎯 Project Objective

-This project was built as part of a **GenAI recruitment challenge** by **EZLab**, aiming to develop an AI-powered assistant capable of:
+This project was built as part of a **GenAI challenge**, aiming to develop an AI-powered assistant capable of:

 - 📚 Understanding complex documents
 - ❓ Answering free-form questions with citations